kammitama5/kammitama5.github.io/_posts/2017-5-14-Sunday-May-14th.md

 Path interpretation
 We can interpret equality types as paths.

+## Other (upcoming lectures)
+This was at CUNY (is coming up), from one of the authors of the HoTT book:

 Emily-> Higher Dimensional Category Theory paths-> equivalences into paths into category theory